GhostofGoes/getmac/README.md

 # Change the UDP port used for updating the ARP table (UDP packet)
 settings.PORT = 44444  # Default is 55555
 print(getmac.get_mac_address(ip="192.168.0.1", network_request=True))

+# Get the name of the system's default network interface
+# NOTE: this doesn't currently work on Windows
+from getmac import get_default_interface print(get_default_interface())
 ```

 ## Terminal examples